 - How to prepare resume & cover letters?
 Jump there.

 - What jobs are in-demand in Canada?

-To find out the answer for the latter question you may keep reading this article.
+To find out the answer to the latter question you may keep reading this article.
 We will walk you through the actual jobs and the classification used to sort jobs when related to immigration purposes.

 In-Demand Jobs in Canada: Roadmap for Immigrants

-For successful job hunting it’s important to know about the high demand jobs according to your skill level.
+For successful job hunting, it’s important to know about the high-demand jobs according to your skill level.

 Below we have highlighted a few niches with job opportunities for immigrants.

 Tech and IT Jobs